goleador/CSC317/assignments/assignment-2/README.md

 2. Content Completeness (30%)

 - ✅ Bio section with a clear and concise 100-150 word introduction (5%)
-- ✅ Education and experience sections with lists/tables for clarity (5%)
+- ✅ Education and experience sections with sub-headers, lists and or tables for clarity (5%)
 - ✅ Projects section showcasing at least one meaningful project (5%)
 - ✅ Navigation menu with working internal links (5%)
-- ✅ At least two images (profile photo optional, school/hometown required) (5%)
+- ✅ At least ONE images (profile photo optional, school/hometown required) (5%)
 - ✅ Proper use of multimedia elements (iframe, video, or audio) (5%)

 3. Functionality & Usability (20%)